pustotnik/zenmake/docs/envvars.rst

         NOSYNC=1 zenmake build

 BUILDROOT
-    Build directory for the project.
+    A path to the root of a project build directory.
     The path can be absolute or relative to the current directory.
+    See also :ref:`buildroot<buildconf-buildroot>`.
     Example::

         BUILDROOT=bld zenmake build

 DESTDIR
     Default installation base directory when ``--destdir`` is not provided on the command line.
+It's mostly for installing to a temporary directory.
+    For example this is used when building deb packages.
     Example::

         DESTDIR=dest zenmake install